 Turn the question on them - what are their key features?

 It’s always good to see what each provider has chosen to focus on when they were creating the system and see what features they have that you didn't even consider possible!

-Make sure you take the time at the start of the set-up and work with your provider to set it up just as you need it.
+- Make sure you take the time at the start of the setup process and work with your provider to set it up just as you need it.
 Most systems have customization of some kind, so make sure that yours is tailored to your organization’s needs.

 Be careful with automation as it can also backfire.
 Know when to use it and when to back away.
-For example, the more a candidate spends time with your process, the less you should rely on automation, especially if you need to reject them!
+For example, the deeper a candidate is in your recrutiment process, the less you should rely on automation, especially if you need to reject them!

-Monitor the performance of the jobs and the teams—metrics like conversion rate will tell you if you need to change anything about the job or the interview process.
+- Monitor the performance of the jobs and the teams—recruiting metrics like conversion rate will tell you if you need to change anything about the job or the interview process.

 An ATS is a powerful recruitment tool to level up your talent acquisition and management.
 As there are many options for different needs, it is important to have a vision of what you want to achieve in order to find the best ATS for your business.

 To help, check our pick of the best applicant tracking systems on the market today.

 Some further recourses to help you improve your hiring process:

 - How To Create A Great Candidate Experience (Even Through Rapid Scaling)